effektif/user-docs/docs/cases.rst

 Completing a task
 -----------------

-For ad hoc cases or tasks, there is a highlighted `Done` button to complete the task.
+For tasks, there is a highlighted `Done` button to complete the task.

 When tasks have a form, the form is displayed in the same position and it has the button(s) to complete the task at the bottom of the form.
 Normally that will just be the `Done`-button, but in case of decisions, it can be multiple buttons.
 Each of those buttons will register the decision and complete the task in one go.

-:ref:`Process cases <term-process-case>` have a process associated that knows when the case is completed.
-So usually those should not be completed manually.
-The `Done` button is deactivated out or there is a label saying "Complete the tasks below".
-When the last action of a process completes the process case will be closed automatically.

 Reopening a task
 ----------------